Posts Archive

 Continue reading →

-Bué of voluit Bué The Warrior is net zoals Roa heel prominent aanwezig in Gent.
+Bué is net zoals Roa heel prominent aanwezig in Gent.
 Qua stijl en openheid is Bué echter het tegengestelde van Roa.
 Zijn identiteit is bekend (Dave De Rop) en zijn werken zitten barstensvol kleurrijke en vrolijke wezentjes.

 Continue reading →